-This Korean fried halloumi is inspired by Gizzi Erskine who was the first person to introduce me to Korean flavours.
-Her Korean fried chicken recipe was a game changer, and got me totally addicted to that sticky, sweet, hot sauce.
+Gizzi was the first person to introduce me to Korean flavours with her Korean fried chicken recipe that got me totally addicted to that sticky, sweet, hot sauce.

-I see a lot of halloumi fries at street food markets, usually paired with Middle Eastern flavours like yoghurt, pomegranate seeds and mint.
-This got me thinking, I wonder if I could pair salty halloumi with that sweet, spicy Korean sauce?
+I see a lot of halloumi fries at street food markets, usually paired with Middle Eastern flavours like yoghurt, pomegranate seeds and mint, but paired with this sauce, it takes humble halloumi to a whole new level.

 Korean Fried Halloumi